-As a self-proclaimed amateur traveler and Army wife, I have traveled quite a bit in the U.S. While we’ve had a few lousy experiences and wasted time on attractions that weren’t worth the money, we have never had a bad experience quite like we did in Washington D.C.
+As a military family, we have traveled quite a bit in the U.S. We’ve had a few bad experiences and wasted time on over-priced attractions, but we have never had a bad experience quite like we did in Washington D.C.

-A trip to Washington D.C has been on our Fort Bragg Bucket List since before we moved here.
-D.C is less than a 5-hour drive from our home in Spring Lake, which is perfect for a weekend getaway.
+A trip to our nation’s capital has been on our Fort Bragg Bucket List since before we moved here.
+And it’s less than a 5-hour drive from our home in Spring Lake, which is perfect for a weekend getaway.

 Your iPhone’s Walking GPS is USELESS in Washington D.C

-We exited the Metro station via the longest escalators I’ve ever seen and started walking.
+We exited the station via the longest escalators I’ve ever seen and started walking.
 Things didn’t look right to me, since we were walking into a residential area.
-So, I turned on my phone’s GPS (with the walking feature) and saw that we went the wrong way.
+So, I turned on my iPhone’s GPS (with the walking feature) and saw that we went the wrong way.

 No problem, we turned around, took a left, and started walking downhill.